ansipes/example-mejo-template/.github/template/README.md

 # Web Repository Template

 This template provides an improved web development experience when using Visual Studio Code and GitHub.
-It includes:

-- [settings]

 ## How to Use